 The International Society of Biocuration (ISB) has taken an interesting approach to its 14th Annual Biocuration Conference, not only making it virtual, but spreading it out via a series of free online talks and workshops throughout the year.
-Our very own SciBite CTO James Malone was invited to take part in the first session, held on 13 April, where he shared his thoughts in a thought-provoking discussion on “The Future of Biocuration.”
+Our CTO was invited to take part in the first session, held on 13 April, where he shared his thoughts in a thought-provoking discussion on “The Future of Biocuration.”

-As James himself has argued in his blog, curators are the heroes of bioinformatics.
+As we have argued in the blog, curators are the heroes of bioinformatics.
 In fact, SciBite boasts its own in-house team of scientific curators, managed by head of ontologies, Jane Lomax, who is also a member of the ISB Executive Committee.
 Although curators often do their meticulous work with little fanfare, the life science world relies on them to perform the essential task of translating and integrating biomedical information into interoperable databases that are vital to researchers.

 In the ISB panel discussion, chaired by Genentech’s Rama Balakrishnan, panelists started by sharing some of the ways that they define the job.
 “When I think about it, it’s applying semantic standards to ensure data findability and aggregation,” explained Carol Bult of the Jackson Laboratory in Bar Harbor, Maine.
 Kambiz Karimi of Myriad Women’s Health in San Francisco talked about how it involves structuring content and using a controlled vocabulary, also noting that “cleaning up” the content is a significant part of the effort.